egoist/awesome-esbuild/README.md

 - [Vite](https://github.com/vitejs/vite): An ESM-based build tool, using esbuild to transform JS/TS code.
 - [Snowpack](https://github.com/pikapkg/snowpack): The near-instant build tool for modern web apps, using esbuild to transform JS/TS code.
 - [serverless-esbuild](https://github.com/floydspace/serverless-esbuild): A Serverless framework plugin to bundle JavaScript and TypeScript using esbuild.
-- [gulp-esbuild](https://github.com/ym-project/gulp-esbuild): A gulp plugin for esbuild bundler
+- [gulp-esbuild](https://github.com/ym-project/gulp-esbuild): A gulp plugin for esbuild bundler.
 - [aws-lambda-nodejs-esbuild](https://github.com/floydspace/aws-lambda-nodejs-esbuild): AWS CDK Construct to bundle JavaScript and TypeScript lambdas using esbuild.
 - [esm.sh](https://github.com/postui/esm.sh): A fast, global content delivery network for ES Modules using esbuild.
 - [esbuild-config](https://github.com/bpierre/esbuild-config): Add config files to esbuild.
 - [Tauque](https://github.com/CTNicholas/tauque): Tauque is a zero-configuration JS/TS bundler using esbuild.
 - [esrun](https://github.com/digital-loukoum/esrun): esrun is a "work out of the box" library to execute Typescript without having to manually use a bundler.
-- [esbuild-bun-react-tempalte](https://github.com/Alex-Neo-Projects/esbuild-bun-react-template): A template for using esbuild with bun & react.
-Anecdotally faster than NextJS!
+- [esbuild-bun-react-template](https://github.com/Alex-Neo-Projects/esbuild-bun-react-template): A template for using esbuild with bun & react.
+Anecdotally faster than NextJS.
+- [quickbundle](https://github.com/adbayb/quickbundle): A zero-configuration bundler for JavaScript and TypeScript libraries producing optimized CommonJS and ESM NPM modules.

 ## Plugins